Fat Boys (album): Background

 Buff a.k.a.
 The Human Beat Box (Darren Robinson), Prince Markie Dee (Mark Morales) and Kool Rock-Ski (Damon Wimbley) were hip-hop's first brand, jumping out of helicopters in Swatch commercials and demolishing buffets in movies.
 Their manager is a Swiss-born promoter named Charlie Stettler, the owner of his label-management company Tin Pan Apple.
 In 1983, he put on a hip-hop talent contest at Radio City Music Hall, and the Fat Boys-then rapping as Disco 3-were the unexpected walk-on champs.
 "Stick 'Em" was the song they used to win the contest.
 Stettler took the group to his native Switzerland.
 And though they arrived in Europe as the Disco 3, the group flew back to New York as the Fat Boys.
 Charlie Stettler hooked up the group with producer Kurtis Blow who gave them their signature sound.
 Kurtis Blow enlisted Run-D.M.C. drum-machine programmer Larry Smith and bassist Davy "DMX" Reeves, both of whom were behind some of the best records of the era to work on it.
 "Stick 'Em" was the first thing that they recorded with Kurtis Blow.
 Charlie Stettler also got Swatch to sponsor 1984's Fresh Festival Tour and convinced Russell Simmons to add the Fat Boys to a line-up that included Run-D.M.C., Whodini and Newcleus.

 The Fat Boys released 3 singles from this album: "Jail House Rap", "Can You Feel It?" and "Fat Boys".

 The group released 5 official music videos on the songs from this album: "Fat Boys", "Jail House Rap", "Can You Feel It?", "Stick 'Em" and "Don't You Dog Me".

-Reception
+Critical reception

-In a contemporary interview and review, Sounds described both the album and single for "Fat Boys" as "well naff.
+In a contemporary interview and review, Sounds described both the album and single for Fat Boys as "well naff.
 It's this sort of pointless juvenile gimmickry which is rapidly turning the hip-hop culture into a trembling jelly of silliness with its desperate appeals to the lowest criteria."